Professor Duncan McCargo

 I appear regularly on BBC radio and television, have written commentaries for publications including the Daily Telegraph, Economist, Foreign Affairs, Guardian, Independent, New York Times, Time and Financial Times and am frequently cited in print and online media.
 I often brief senior UN and government officials, and have twice testified (in Thai) before parliamentary committees in Bangkok.

 In 2010, I was awarded an honorary doctorate by Mahasarakham University in Thailand.
 The following year I was made a Fellow of the Academy of Social Sciences.
 I am also the elected President (2013–17) of the European Association for Southeast Asian Studies (EuroSEAS) – the world’s largest academic organisation for the study of the region.

-Recent public talks include the Fourth Annual Thailand-Harvard Lecture, papers at Sydney, ANU, and the Institute for Advanced Study in Princeton, and presentations at the Houses of Parliament and at CSIS in Washington DC (2014); and papers at Columbia, Harvard, Michigan and the SSRC (2015); and a keynote in Prague, a distinguished lecture at the University of the Philippines, two conferences at Oxford, plus presentations at Brookings, CUNY Graduate Center, IRSEM/Paris, Princeton, Warwick, Wisconsin and Yale (2016).
+Recent public talks have included: the Fourth Annual Thailand-Harvard Lecture, papers at Sydney and ANU, and presentations at the Houses of Parliament and at CSIS in Washington DC (2014); papers at Columbia, Harvard, Michigan and the SSRC (2015); and a keynote in Prague, a distinguished lecture at the University of the Philippines, two conferences at Oxford, plus presentations at Brookings, CUNY Graduate Center, IRSEM/Paris, Princeton, Warwick, Wisconsin and Yale (2016).